Satisfactory Academic Progress (SAP) and Maximum Timeframe Standards

 - Summer Session coursework is treated the same as coursework completed during the academic year.

-SAP Appeal Instructions
+SAP Forms and Appeal Instructions

 If students meet SAP standards by the annual evaluation they may regain financial aid eligibility for the following academic year.
 In general, the annual SAP evaluation occurs in July.
 Students who lose financial aid eligibility may submit an appeal.